 - This cake is best made ahead of time, as you want it to completely cool on your benchtop, then transfer it to either an airtight container or cling wrap and then to the fridge.
 I usually make mine the morning of when I want it for that evening or the day before.

 - Let the cake cool completely and sit in the fridge for an hour or two before spreading the ganache.
-You’ll avoid the ganache sticking to the cake crumble or it being too thin.
+You’ll avoid the ganache sticking to the cake crumb or it being too thin.
 It needs that time in the fridge to set a little to make it thick and spreadable.

 This classic vegan chocolate cake is:

 - Soy-free (optional), just pick your ganache chocolate without any soy